 Yee Peng Festival Uncensored

-To experience the Yee Peng Festival is one of the top events I have experienced.
+There are many lantern festivals throughout the world, but Thailand is the one that every attempts to copy.
+To experience the Yee Peng Festival in Thailand is one of the top events I have experienced – EVER.
 Not only is the festival completely badass, but the city of Chiang Mai is a fantastic destination on its own.

 The Yee Peng festival dates shift year-to-year and fall on the full moon of the twelfth lunar month every year.
 Typically the festival takes place in mid-November’ish.